DANS-KNAW/easy-stage-dataset/README.md

 ARGUMENTS
 ---------

-    -d, --doi  <arg>                         The DOI to assign to the new dataset in EASY
-    -o, --doi-is-other-access-doi            Stage the provided DOI as an "other access DOI"
+     -d, --doi  <arg>                    The DOI to assign to the new dataset in EASY -o, --doi-is-other-access-doi       Stage the provided DOI as an "other access DOI"
-    -b, --EASY-bag  <arg>                    Bag with extra metadata for EASY to be staged for ingest into Fedora
-    -s, --staged-digital-object-set  <arg>   The resulting Staged Digital Object directory (will be created if it does not exist)
-    -t, --submission-timestamp  <arg>        Timestamp in ISO8601 format -u, --urn  <arg>                         The URN to assign to the new dataset in EASY
-        --help                               Show help message
+     -t, --submission-timestamp  <arg>   Timestamp in ISO8601 format -u, --urn  <arg>                    The URN to assign to the new dataset in EASY --help                          Show help message
          --version                       Show version of this program

+    trailing arguments:
+     EASY-bag (required)                    Bag with extra metadata for EASY to be staged for ingest into Fedora
+     staged-digital-object-set (required)   The resulting Staged Digital Object directory (will be created if it does not exist)

 INSTALLATION AND CONFIGURATION
 ------------------------------